monsterpony/discogs-app/README.md

 **Favorite/Add to collection show only for logged in users or does it show and if clicked and user is not logged in the guest/user is promted to create an account or sign in to add to collection/favorite?

-### Rough Wireframe as unsure if I can get images/price
+### Rough Wireframe
+* Potential changes around possibilities of accessing images/price
+* User stories reflect in views...what besides the login/logout option changes based on user?

 ![wireframe](wireframe_quick.jpg)